Building a Movie Recommendation System with Machine Learning

 Movie Recommendation System

-In the real-world, ratings are very sparse and data points are mostly collected from very popular movies and highly engaged users.
-We wouldn’t want movies that were rated by a small number of users because it’s not credible enough.
-Similarly, users who have rated only a handful of movies should also not be taken into account.
+In the real world, ratings are very sparse, and data points are mainly collected from Noisetop-rated movies and highly engaged users.
+We wouldn’t want movies rated by a few users because it’s not credible enough.
+Similarly, users who have rated only a handful of films should also not be considered.

-So with all that taken into account and some trial and error experimentations, we will reduce the noise by adding some filters for the final dataset.
+Considering all that and some trial-and-error experimentation, we will reduce the noise by adding filters to the final dataset.

-• To qualify a movie, a minimum of 10 users should have voted a movie.
+• To qualify for a movie, a minimum of 10 users should hoist a film.
+The user should have voted for at least 50 movies to qualify users.

 Let’s Visualize How These Filters Look Like

-Aggregating the number of users who voted and the number of movies that were voted.
+Aggregating the number of users who voted and the number of movies who voted.

 Code